Republicans Sink Proposal for a January 6 Commission

 “The Republican Party minority just mounted a partisan filibuster against an independent commission to report on Jan.
 6,” Senate Minority Leader Chuck Schumer said today on the Senate floor, his contempt hardly hidden.
 “Out of fear or fealty to Donald Trump, the Republican minority just prevented the American people from getting the truth about Jan.
 6.”
 Moments later, he sent a letter to Democratic colleagues vowing to find answers, perhaps through a special select committee.

 It’s a partisan jab, for sure.
 But he’s also not wrong.
 For the last 24 hours, moderate Republicans have been begging their colleagues to step up and make a stand against The Big Lie.
-Over lunch yesterday, Sen. Susan Collins of Alaska challenged her colleagues to do their jobs and push ahead with an inquiry.
+Over lunch yesterday, Sen. Susan Collins of Maine challenged her colleagues to do their jobs and push ahead with an inquiry.
 Not one to leave that unanswered, Senate Minority Leader Mitch McConnell rose immediately to offer his rejoinder: any panel looking at Jan.
 6 would be bad politics for their party, which stands to make inroads next year when one-third of the chamber is on the ballot and the map seems to favor the GOP.

 It’s a cold political calculus in light of the terror he and his colleagues experienced less than five months ago.
 During normal times, the certification of the Electoral College vote on Jan.
 6 would have been a bland vote of process, one that merited a handful of words buried in a few newspapers, and unremarked-upon in most others.